 I have to admit I didn’t do an awful lot of research before we started and hardly any preparation.
 I downloaded a copy of Sarah Ockwell-Smith’s Gentle Potty Training book and read it on my phone between Felix’s feeds in the days prior, but that was pretty much it.

-After four days of persevering, we gave up on potty training.
+After four days of persevering, we decided it was a toddler potty training fail.
 Some may think us lazy, but I don’t think any of us were ready for what it actually entails.
-Here’s why we had potty training failure on our first attempt.
+Here’s why we had a toddler potty training fail on our first attempt.